dotnet/docs/docs/framework/wpf/advanced/troubleshooting-hybrid-applications.md

 <a name="wpf_designer"></a>
 ## WPF Designer
- You can design your WPF content by using the [!INCLUDE[wpfdesigner_current_long](../../../../includes/wpfdesigner-current-long-md.md)].
+ You can design your WPF content by using the WPF Designer for Visual Studio.
 The following sections list some common problems that can occur when authoring hybrid applications with the [!INCLUDE[wpfdesigner_current_short](../../../../includes/wpfdesigner-current-short-md.md)].

 ### BackColorTransparent is ignored at design time
  The <xref:System.Windows.Forms.Integration.ElementHost.BackColorTransparent%2A> property might not work as expected at design time.